mlr-org/mlr3torch/README.md

   custom) callbacks.
 - The package is fully integrated into the `mlr3` ecosystem.
-- Neural network architectures, as well as their hyperparameters can be easily tuned, `mlr3tuning` and friends
+- Neural network architectures, as well as their hyperparameters can be easily tuned via `mlr3tuning` and friends

 ## Documentation

-Coming soon.
+- Start by reading one of the vignettes on the package website!

 ## Acknowledgements